CNugteren/CLBlast/README.md

 - Support all routines supported by clBLAS
 - Allow the user control over events and synchronization
 - Add half-precision routines (e.g. HGEMM)
-- Enable correctness and performance testing against a CPU-based BLAS library